Web Developer vs Software Developer Things you Need to Know

 • Desktop applications (Java, C#)

-• Mobile development (Objective-C, Java)
+• Mobile development (Objective-C, later Swift; Java, later Kotlin)

 • Backend systems (servers, databases, distributed systems)

-• Algorithms and data structures deeply
+• Algorithms and data structures, often emphasized more deeply

 The scope was everything that wasn't the web browser.